Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 ### How can you get a text to break if the text string is not long enough to break naturally?

-All text resources support markdown and thus html-notation, so by using `<br>` you will be able to force text breaks.
+All text resources support markdown and thus html-notation, so by using `<br/>` you will be able to force text breaks.

 ## Module 2 - Comprehension check: Alternative workflow